Duty cut, jewellery demand boosts gold imports: GJEPC

-New Delhi, April 20 (IANS) Multiple factors, including high demand in gems and jewellery along with duty cut in gold, contributed to the rise in imports of gold to 160 tonnes, a growth of 471 per cent as compared to the same period last year, according to Gem and Jewellery Export Promotion Council (GJEPC).
+New Delhi: Multiple factors, including high demand in gems and jewellery along with duty cut in gold, contributed to the rise in imports of gold to 160 tonnes, a growth of 471 per cent as compared to the same period last year, according to Gem and Jewellery Export Promotion Council (GJEPC).

 The growth is mainly attributed to factors like demand surge for gem and jewellery products from exports markets like the US, and the UK following lockdown relaxation, the wedding season in India, improved business and consumer sentiments and as well as recent sharp drop in gold prices, it said.